SlaterJamesSmith/co-working-project/README.md

 ### User Personas

-Description: Personas outlining potential user needs based on different emphases.
+Description: Personas outlining potential target user needs based on different emphases.

 __Safety Focus____: _As someone focused on safety and comfort in my workspace, I don't want to feel isolated or silenced._
 * _accountability_